Department Head of School of Teacher Education and Leadership: Cindy Jone (Interim)

 - To advance knowledge in the field of education.

 These purposes are realized through teaching, scholarly activities, and service.
-The program provides leadership in the preparation of teachers, supervisors, curriculum specialists, and other professional personnel for careers in elementary education, early childhood education, and middle education.
+The program provides leadership in the preparation of teachers, supervisors, curriculum specialists, and other professional personnel for careers in elementary education, early childhood education, and middle level education.

 The Elementary Education Program at Utah State University offers five programs leading to licensure as a teacher.
 In the following list, each program name is followed by the licensure obtained (shown in parentheses).

-- Elementary Education (grades 1 through 8)
+- Elementary Education (kindergarten through grade 8)

 - Early Childhood Education (preschool through grade 3)